lqhuang/awesome/languages/python.md

 - [agronholm/apscheduler](https://github.com/agronholm/apscheduler): Task scheduling library for Python
   - [lucafaggianelli/plombery](https://github.com/lucafaggianelli/plombery): Python task scheduler with a user-friendly web UI <http://lucafaggianelli.com/plombery/>
     - looks great
+- 🌟 [ariebovenberg/whenever](https://github.com/ariebovenberg/whenever): ⏰ Modern datetime library for Python <https://whenever.rtfd.io>
+  - [Ten Python datetime pitfalls, and what libraries are (not) doing about it | Arie Bovenberg](https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/): It’s no secret that the Python datetime library has its quirks.
+Not only are there probably more than you think; third-party libraries don’t address most of them!
+I created a new library to explore what a better datetime library could look like.

 ### Configuration